kalininj/nodejs-docker-tmpl/README.md

 ## Getting started

 1. Clone this repo
-2. Run `make build-dev` followed by `make start` to build and run the application
+2. Run `make dev-start-log` to build and run the application
 3. Visit http://localhost:3000 in your browser

 ## License